Hair Products for Eczema: Scalp & Skin Flare Ups

 Hair Product Ingredients Matter

-These can cause contact dermatitis, which often mimics eczema—leading to redness, flaking, itchiness, and even blistering in severe cases.
+These reactions frequently mimic or worsen underlying eczema—leading to redness, flaking, itchiness, and even blistering in severe cases.

-A peer-reviewed study published in Dermatitis found that hair care products are a significant source of contact allergens, particularly fragrances, preservatives, and surfactants, which can trigger or worsen eczema flare-ups in sensitive individuals (Warshaw et al., 2019).
+Research Insight: A peer reviewed study published in Dermatitis found that hair care products are a significant source of contact allergens, particularly fragrances, preservatives, and surfactants, which can trigger or worsen eczema flare ups in sensitive individuals (Warshaw et al., 2019).
+Approximately 9% of patients who undergo patch testing react to ingredients commonly found in haircare.

 Common Culprits in Haircare That Can Trigger Eczema